Woman using Outlook to send confidential data

 Encrypting an Email in Outlook

-TLS (Transport Layer Security) encryption is used for all Outlook emails, but is not considered secure enough for sensitive information.
+TLS (Transport Layer Security) encryption is used for all Outlook emails but is not considered secure enough alone for sensitive messages.

 Outlook encrypt button